A look at our top safes and their unique differences

 As for security, this one is military grade, offering 4-inch wide locking bars, and pry resistance with added steel gussets.
 That means even if someone gets a hold of your safe, they’ll have a very hard time prying it open.
 You also have your choice of either a dial or electronic lock.
 The Centurion 24 weighs just 370 pounds, making it ideal for reinforced, upstairs locations.
 This compact safe measures in at 60 x 29 x 22 inches, with a capacity to safely hold 24 guns.

-The 11-gauge, steel body, as well as larger and longer bolts will keep your weapons safe.
-Plus, Liberty’s flexible interior gives you the option to utilize a double collector rack.
-And at 880 pounds and measuring 60.5 x 42 x 32 inches, this one isn’t going anywhere without some serious equipment.
+The Liberty U.S.A. series of safes range from a 30-rifle capacity all the way up to 48.
+It’s not only great looking, but it’s also tough, offering up to 40 minutes of fire protection.
+The 12-gauge, steel body, as well as larger and longer 2-way military locking bars will keep your weapons safe.
+And at 610 pounds and measuring 60.5 x 42 x 25 inches for the U.S.A.
+48, this one isn’t going anywhere without some serious equipment.
 Bolt one in place on your main floor or basement and never worry about it again.
+Even the smallest U.S.A. model weighs in at nearly 500 pounds.

 Selecting the Right Safe